prijb/run3_scouting/production/hZdZd-production/README.md

 The decay is driven by Pythia and the different branching fractions are set in the fragment (see below).
 These branching fractions need to be computed manually.
 The computation is done with Madgraph by following the steps specified below:

-1) Get the model UFO from [insertar link], decompress it and copy the `HAHM_variableXX_UFO` folders in the Madgraph `models/` directory.
+1) Get the model UFO from [this link](https://cms-project-generators.web.cern.ch/cms-project-generators/HAHM_MG5model_v3.tar.gz), decompress it and copy the `HAHM_variableXX_UFO` folders in the Madgraph `models/` directory.
 Then, run Madgraph by doing:
 ```
 ./bin/mg5_aMC
 ```